 For some inspiration, visit our guide on savings challenges for 2021.

 Being a smarter shopper can help you to utilise your budget and make decisions that could help you to meet your financial goals.

 This month doesn’t have to be all doom and gloom.
 One of the best things about January is the January sales.
 And you can enjoy them without leaving your home.

 By being a savvy shopper, you could shop on a cheaper budget.
 The January deals tend to span from retail and food to even holidays so you can look for a deal that works best for you.

 By getting your finances in order at the start, you’ll be able to calculate how much budget you might have available to put towards your shopping, so you can stay on plan with your goals for the year.

 Shopping smart isn’t just about utilising the sales.
 This could apply to your general daily needs.
 For example, if you need to save more this month - you might want to rethink your weekly grocery shop, cutting down on those items that you don’t necessarily need.

-You could take the items to charity or you can even benefit financially and sell your old and unwanted items online.
+You could donate the items to charity, or you can even earn money by selling your old and unwanted items online.